-Open-source systems as their title suggest, make their source code available to anybody who wishes to use it.
+Open-source systems, as their title suggests, make their source code available to anybody who wishes to use it.
 It is ready to implement and infinitely configurable.
 Nevertheless, open-source platforms typically need sophisticated coding skills for optimal operation.
 Additionally, data breaches are a problem, and customers frequently need to pay security specialists, which might cost as much as a membership to an alternative platform.

 Software as a Service or SaaS is an eCommerce platform supplied as a subscription service.
 In general, these platforms are user-friendly, accessible, and secure.
 Due to their eCommerce-specific architecture, they can manage logistical activities such as registration and transaction processing.

 There are monthly membership costs, transaction fees, and expenditures for plug-in applications associated with SaaS.
 Some companies may also have trademark restrictions, limiting your design inventiveness.
 Sites produced on Wix, for instance, feature “powered by Wix” at the bottom of the page, so you’re not only advertising your business, but also Wix.
 Premium services often provide you with a free domain and greater freedom to design an appearance that is unique to your company.

 Headless commerce separates the shopping cart and presentation layer of eCommerce websites.
 This implies that you may use digital technologies such as CMS(Content Management System), DXP(Digital Experience Platform), PWA(Progressive Web App), etc for data management on the front, and an eCommerce system on the server side.

 Headless commerce permits rapid modifications to the customer-facing interface and provides firms with a great deal of creative freedom.
 It also enables firms to reach the market sooner, at a cheaper total cost, and to have greater store management while outsourcing encryption and PCI compliance.